huonw/huonw.github.io/index.md

 - **[Crossworder](https://github.com/dbaupp/crossworder)**, because formatting crosswords by hand sucks.
 - **[word explorer](http://www.ug.it.usyd.edu.au/~hwil7821/assignment3/form.html)**, because if you are going to do a university assignment, you might as well do a hyperbolic graph.
-(At the time of writing, it has reduced (i.e. almost zero) functionality, since the web server is running python 2.2, and the backend needs python 2.6+)
 - [Modifications](https://github.com/dbaupp/melville-facing-the-singularity-edition) to the
   [Melville](http://madebyraygun.com/wordpress/themes/melville/) WordPress theme for use on [Facing&shy;The&shy;Singularity.com](http://facingthesingularity.com/)